flatironinstitute/spikeforest/README.md

 Spike sorting benchmarking system.
 See our [eLife paper](https://elifesciences.org/articles/55167).

-This Python project allows you to download a subset of the [SpikeForest](http://spikeforest.flatironinstitute.org/) recordings, the associated ground truth sortings, and the outputs of the spike sorting runs, and load these into SpikeInterface recording and sorting extractors.
+This Python project allows you to download a subset of the [SpikeForest](http://spikeforest.flatironinstitute.org/) recordings, the associated ground truth sortings, and the outputs of the spike sorting runs, and load these into [SpikeInterface](https://github.com/spikeinterface/spikeinterface) recording and sorting extractors.

 > Note: only a subset of the SpikeForest recordings are available at this time.

-All data are pinned to [IPFS](https://ipfs.io/) and available on the [kachery-cloud](https://github.com/scratchrealm/kachery-cloud) network.
+All data are available on the [kachery-cloud](https://github.com/scratchrealm/kachery-cloud) network.

 # Setup